-On the basis of column_index_number we can retrieve the information related to lookup_value in 2nd column where match found.
+By column_index_number we can retrieve the information related to lookup_value in the 2nd column where match found.

-Suppose we have 2 columns of Invoice Numbers where 1st column needs to compare with 2nd column and VLOOKUP function returns those invoice numbers that are found in 2nd column, on the basis of column-index_number and exact match type (Range_lookup).
+Suppose we have 2 columns of Invoice Numbers where 1st column needs to compare with 2nd column, and VLOOKUP function returns those invoice numbers that are found in the 2nd column, on the basis of column-index_number and exact match type (Range_lookup).
 We will use this formula to do that.

-Here, we will match each invoice number of 1st list in column A with 2nd list in column B and VLOOKUP will return the lookup_value of 1st list that is found in 2nd list.
-If lookup_value is not found in 2nd list, VLOOKUP function will return #NA error.
+Here, we will match each invoice number of the 1st list in column A with the 2nd list in column B and VLOOKUP will return the lookup_value of the 1st list that is found in the 2nd list.
+If lookup_value is not found in the 2nd list, VLOOKUP function will return a #NA error.